 Just as there is no single cause and no single party responsible for the opioid epidemic, there is no single solution.

-Successfully combatting this epidemic requires contributions from numerous stakeholders, including: insurers, physicians, federal regulatory agencies, law enforcement, and local communities.
+Successfully combatting this epidemic requires contributions from numerous stakeholders, including: insurers, physicians, federal regulatory agencies, law enforcement, businesses, and local communities.
 It also requires a broad range of policy changes, including:

-- Expanding access to treatment
+Expanding access to treatment

-- Revising existing prescribing practices
+Revising existing prescribing practices

 Expediting non-addictive alternatives for pain management

-- Increasing the interdiction of illegal narcotics
+Increasing the interdiction of illegal narcotics

-The U.S. Chamber of Commerce and the U.S. Chamber of Commerce Foundation recently convened leaders from government, nonprofits and industry to identify and pursue solutions to this national crisis at an all-day event entitled “
+In 2018, the U.S. Chamber of Commerce and the U.S. Chamber of Commerce Foundation convened leaders from government, nonprofits and industry to identify and pursue solutions to this national crisis at an all-day event entitled “